DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 ![Onion-Routing](./onion.svg)
 Fig 2.
 Onion-routing

-This way of constructing the onion allows then to peel the onion back to the source through the network in a way that none of the nodes knows the source nor the distant peers.
+This way of constructing the onion allows then to peel the onion back to the sender through the network in a way that none of the nodes knows the sender nor the distant peers.

 ### Broadcast with POW